Ramanujan's lost notebook

 have published several books in which they give proofs for Ramanujan's formulas included in the notebook.
-Berndt says of the notebook's discovery: "The discovery of this 'Lost Notebook' caused roughly as much stir in the mathematical world as the discovery of Beethoven’s tenth symphony would cause in the musical world."
+According to Berndt, "The discovery of this 'Lost Notebook' caused roughly as much stir in the mathematical world as the discovery of Beethoven’s tenth symphony would cause in the musical world."

 History

 After Ramanujan died on April 26, 1920, at the age of 32, his wife gave his notebooks to the University of Madras.
 On August 30, 1923, the registrar Francis Drewsbury sent much of this material to G. H. Hardy, Ramanujan's mentor at Trinity College, where he probably received the manuscripts of the lost notebook.